 - There are no rules in life so why limit yourself to what everybody else is doing?

 - Accomplishing your dreams will spark even bigger dreams.
+(Following this dream made me realize an even bigger one: I became location independent!)

 - You feel you have something more to live for.